Matthew 5

 43'Ye heard that it was said: Thou shalt love thy neighbour, and shalt hate thine enemy; 44but I -- I say to you, Love your enemies, bless those cursing you, do good to those hating you, and pray for those accusing you falsely, and persecuting you, 45that ye may be sons of your Father in the heavens, because His sun He doth cause to rise on evil and good, and He doth send rain on righteous and unrighteous.
 46'For, if ye may love those loving you, what reward have ye? do not also the tax-gatherers the same?
 47and if ye may salute your brethren only, what do ye abundant? do not also the tax-gatherers so?
 48ye shall therefore be perfect, as your Father who is in the heavens is perfect.

-Blessed are those who hunger and thirst for righteousness, for they will be filled!
+Blessed are those who hunger and thirst for righteousness—who long for God's justice and holiness as desperately as starving people crave food.
+They will be thoroughly satisfied.

 Fulfillment of the Law and Prophets